-Thinking about and dealing with the debts of a deceased person is not a cheery thought.
-But it’s an important subject and because it’s rarely talked about, can be easily misunderstood and lead to confusion about what happens to debt when you die, and who is ultimately responsible for it.
+Thinking about and dealing with the debts of a deceased person is never a nice thought.
+But it’s an important subject and because it’s rarely talked about, can be easily misunderstood and lead to confusion about what happens to debt when you die (and who is ultimately responsible for it).
 So do credit card debts die with you?
 And what happens to joint debts?
 In this article we’ll answer all that and more.

 Who pays your debts when you die?

 Your debts become the responsibility of your estate after you die.
 The executor of your estate is the person(s) responsible for dealing with your will and estate after your death.
-They will use your assets to pay off your debts.
+The executors or administrators are liable to pay Inheritance Tax on property that forms part of the deceased’s estate, and will use your assets to pay off your debts.